On Root Cause Localization and Anomaly Mitigation through Causal Inference: Preliminary

 \subsection{Counterfactuals}

 Counterfactuals are about answering questions such as for two features $X,Y\in V$, whether $Y$ would be $y$ had $X$ been $x'$ given that $X$ is equal to $x$ in the factual instance.
-Symbolically we may denote this counterfactual instance as $x_{do(X=x')}|x$.
-The counterfactual question involves two worlds, the factual world and the counterfactual world, and hence cannot be answered directly by the do-operator.
-When the complete knowledge of the SCM is known, the counterfactual instance can be computed by the Abduction-Action-Prediction process: \begin{itemize}[leftmargin=*] \item[ 1)] Abduction: Beliefs about the world are updated by taking into account all evidence given in the context. \item[ 2)] Action: Variables are intervened to reflect the counterfactual assumption, and a new causal model is created by interventions. \item[ 3)] Prediction: Counterfactual reasoning occurs over the new model using updated knowledge. \end{itemize}
+Symbolically we denote this counterfactual instance as $x_{do(X=x')}|x$.
+The counterfactual question involves two worlds, the factual world and the counterfactual world, and cannot be answered directly by the do-operator.
+When the complete knowledge of the SCM is known, the counterfactual can be computed by the Abduction-Action-Prediction process \cite{pearlCausality2009}: \begin{itemize}[leftmargin=*] \item[ 1)] Abduction: Beliefs about the world are updated by taking into account all evidence given in the context.
+Formally, update the probability $P(u)$ to $P(u|e)$. \item[ 2)] Action: Perform do intervention, $do(X=x')$, to reflect the counterfactual assumption, and a new causal model is created by interventions $\mathcal{M}' = \mathcal{M}_{do(X=x')}$. \item[ 3)] Prediction: Counterfactual reasoning occurs over the new model $\mathcal{M}'$ using updated knowledge $P(u|e)$. \end{itemize}